-Why risk your academic future and deal with plagiarism accusations when you can check your paper free of charge while wasting no time?
+Why risk your academic future and deal with plagiarism accusations when you can check your paper online while wasting no time?
 It will only take you about five minutes to check things with a detailed plagiarism and similarity report by uploading or copying your text.
-Our academic plagiarism checker does not store your information anywhere, which means that you are not dealing with any risks as you have with TurnItIn where you cannot re-submit your paper after editing.
-Our plagiarism-detection tool will help you to check things as much as you require without registration or any payments.
+Our academic plagiarism checker does not store your information anywhere, which means that you are not dealing with any risks as you have with Turnitin where you cannot re-submit your paper after editing.
+Our plagiarism detection tool will help you to check things as much as you require.
 It is your secure and fast way of getting your academic writing checked and avoid the most common types of plagiarism.

 How much plagiarism is considered normal in universities?

 Unfortunately, the majority of universities will turn to TurnItIn software that helps to detect plagiarism, which is why it is considered that 15% of plagiarism detected is acceptable for the majority of reports that an average college professor will receive.
 Still, plagiarism at university will always depend on what kind of plagiarism is detected, which is why you must study the rules and talk to your academic advisor when in doubt.

 What is the relationship between plagiarism and academic integrity?